wix/Detox/docs/Introduction.WritingFirstTest.md

 If you've followed the installation tutorial, you should already have `firstTest.spec.js` as a placeholder to start from.

-## Step 2: Decide how to reset your app for the beginning of the scenario
+## Step 2: Decide how to Reset Your App for the Beginning of the Scenario

 In order to start the scenario from a predictable app state and reset the state from any previous scenarios that may have been running, it's customary to start the scenario by restarting the app.